paolodelia99/mario-maker/README.md

 # Libraries used

-- [Raylib](https://github.com/raysan5/raylib) -  used as a framework to build the game
-- [Gtest](https://github.com/google/googletest) - used for testing (is install when running the `cmake`)
+- [Raylib](https://github.com/raysan5/raylib) -  used as a framework to build the game (is install when running the `cmake`)
 - [tmxlite](https://github.com/fallahn/tmxlite) - for parsing the txm file used for the map
 - [rededev/ECS](https://github.com/redxdev/ECS) - an header only entity component system library (already included)

-Since `rededev/ECS` is already included and `Google test` and `Raylib` (if it's not installed) is installed with cmake, the only two libraries you need to install are Raylib and tmxlite.
+Since `rededev/ECS` is already included and `Raylib` (if it's not installed) is installed with cmake, the only library that you need to install is tmxlite.

 ## Installing txmlite